Delhi BJP protest at DJB headquarters over 'shortage' of drinking water | Law-Order

 Delhi's water situation has become ''so bad that even in the posh Civil Line area where Chief Minister Arvind Kejriwal lives, taps are dry and the water that comes is not potable,'' he alleged in his tweet in Hindi.

-Chief Minister Kejriwal recently had asked DJB officials to prepare a detailed action plan to resolve the issue of water contamination in parts of the capital.

-On June 14, the chief minister had said that Delhi's water crisis will be resolved within the next two-three years with the government taking steps to enhance the water supply capacity by up to 300 million gallons a day (MGD).
+On June 14,he had said Delhi's water crisis will be resolved within the next two-three years with the government taking steps to enhance the water supply capacity by up to 300 million gallons a day (MGD).

 According to official estimates, around two crore residents of the capital need approximately 1,300 MGD of water for drinking and daily needs.
 But the Delhi Jal Board can supply only around 1,000 MGD, leaving many areas grappling with a shortage.